We all know how to simply record the instruments and vocals with the gears we have. This is a common thing.

 What are the things needed to record a band live?

-I think you will know all the basic gears that are needed to start recording musicOpens in a new tab. inside your room or studio.
+I think you will know all the basic gears that are needed to start recording music inside your room or studio.

 Even so, some of the basic gears needed are Audio Interface, DAW (Digital Audio Workstations), Headphones, cables, microphones, keyboards, guitars, amps, pc or laptops, etc.